Nonstandard testing arrangements

 English as a second language

 Some state and provincial social work boards allow special arrangements for candidates who use English as a second language or are English language learners.

 ESL arrangements are subject to the rules of each state or provincial licensing board and may not be available to all candidates.

-ASWB requires that you request and receive approval for testing accommodations prior to registering for your licensing exam.
+ASWB requires that you request and receive approval for testing accommodations before registering for your licensing exam.

-Some state and provincial social work boards allow special arrangements for candidates whose first language is not English.
+Some state and provincial social work boards allow special arrangements for test-takers whose first language is not English.